BestEnemies/AIiLight/Connection.md

 ![Ai-Thinker LED RGBW Light with wires soldered](images/ailight_wires.png)

 ## Use an AiLight Jig
-The [AiLight Jig](https://www.sachatelgenhof.nl/blog/ailight-jig) is designed specifically for the Ai-Thinker LED RGBW light and allows for uploading custom firmware without soldering any wires to the light’s PCB pads.
+The [AiLight Jig](https://www.sachatelgenhof.nl/blog/ailight-jig) is designed specifically for the Ai-Thinker LED RGBW light and allows for uploading custom firmware without soldering.
 And, if you have more than one Ai-Thinker LED RGBW light, you can use the jig over and over, saving you a lot of hassle!

 ![AiLight Jig](images/ailight_jig.png)